caccnz/constitution/constitution.md

    exception of the Pastoral Staff and the Chairman of the Executive Committee, shall be elected at the Annual Membership Meeting.

-2. Elections shall be by ballot and the nominees shall get 50% of the cast vote for him to be successfully elected.
-(The 50% rule is applicable to the elections of the Executive Committee Member and representatives from the general membership.
+2. Elections shall be by ballot and the nominees shall require a majority vote for him to be successfully elected.
+(This rule is applicable to the elections of the Executive Committee Member and representatives from the general membership.)

 3. The Executive Committee shall appoint two active members to count the ballots, and shall invite two members of the pastoral staff or of the Board